 Question: I am a New Jersey resident who was in a car accident taking a cab back to BWI airport.
 The taxi cab driver was probably speeding the accident was not his fault – someone just pulled out on us.
 I saw the whole thing.
 The driver who caused this mess had insurance with Maryland Automobile Insurance Fund which I’m told will have little insurance coverage.
 The taxi cab company told me they have no uninsured motorist insurance.
 Is this actually true?
 Someone told me that every car has uninsured motorist coverage and that the coverage limits are the same as the liability limits.
 Is this true?

 When it comes to the Maryland Automobile Insurance Fund, which we call MAIF, you hit the nail right on the head.
-MAIF is a big part of a statutory scheme here.
-Our brain trust in Annapolis conceived the idea of a state owned insurance company that would offer coverage to those motorists that are legally eligible to drive but no insurance company would want to insure because their driving history demonstrates that they are ticking time bombs.
+MAIF is an enormous part of a statutory scheme here.
+Our brain trust in Annapolis conceived the idea of a state-owned insurance company that would offer coverage to those motorists that are legally eligible to drive but no insurance company would want to insure because their driving history shows that they are ticking time bombs.
 The plan, conceived in 1973, is still in place today.
 It has been so popular that exactly zero states have replicated it.
 But as a part of keeping the costs down, they write most minimum limit policies.
 So the coverage is likely between $20,000 and $30,000 for your crash.

 If MAIF pays the policy limits, which they usually do in serious injury cases, but not until trial nears, the venue of your case is probably Maryland.
-If MAIF tenders the policy before suit is filed, you might well be able to bring your uninsured motorist case here or in New Jersey.
+If MAIF tenders the policy before filing suit, you might well be able to bring your uninsured motorist case here or in New Jersey.